 These measures, and additional measures and legislation that the federal government or the Minnesota Legislature may consider, may affect the Program, the Program Loans, the Program Securities or the Bonds.
-While some of these measures may benefit the Program, the Agency cannot assure prospective investors that the Program, the Bonds, the Program Securities or the Program Loans or the Owners of the Bonds will not be adversely affected by these measures.
-In addition, because of market conditions, the Agency cannot assure investors that it will issue Additional Bonds under the Bond Resolution.
+While some of these measures may benefit the Program, they may affect the Program, the Bonds, the Program Securities or the Program Loans or the Owners of the Bonds adversely.
+In addition, because of market conditions, the Agency may choose not to issue Additional Bonds under the Bond Resolution.